imkindaprogrammermyself/Yet-Another-Movie-Barcode-Generator/README.md

 # Yet-Another-Movie-Barcode-Generator

-This script will average the color of the movie each second.
-If the movie has an FPS of 30, this will average the color of those 30 frames, then the next and so on.
+Each column of the generated barcode represents the average color of each second.

 Libraries used:
 + cv2